 Selective colleges are schools that only admit a small percentage of the students who apply.
-In this article, I will be focusing on the most selective schools in the country, which I've defined as schools that admit less than ten percent of applicants.
+In this article, I'm focusing on the most selective schools in the country, which I've defined as schools that admit less than ten percent of applicants.
 There are several reasons why certain colleges end up with such low acceptance rates.

 Other colleges are extremely selective because they’re looking for students with excellent credentials overall, and they can only afford to take the most high-achieving individuals out of the huge applicant pool they attract.
 These schools represent an intersection of popularity and very high standards.
 This includes Ivy League schools and schools like Stanford and MIT.